dongle94/dongle94.github.com/_posts/2012-03-15-layout-author-override.md

 ---
-title: "Layout: Author Override"
+title: "Layout: Author Override & Profile disabled"
 author: Billy Rick
-excerpt: "A post to test author overrides using a data file."
+excerpt: "A post to test author overrides using a data file and disabled profile"
 last_modified_at: 2018-09-10T12:32:27-04:00
 ---